 Should you still speak with a counselor and do a full income and budget analysis?
 Yes!
 Why?

 - Its free.
 Call 888-317-8770 to speak with a counselor today.

 - There may be special reductions available with some of your creditors that you would not have learned about otherwise.

-- There is no other way to get an accurate lower payment quote
+- There is no other way to get an accurate lower monthly payment quote.

-With very little time invested, you could learn that credit counseling has solid potential to help you with your debt, or end the call knowing that the option cannot work for you – allowing you to cross it off the short list of debt solutions.
-You can save yourself (and a credit counselor) the time by using the example I gave in the first article in the credit counseling series to determine if your budget and bills are just too far gone.
+With very little time invested, you could learn that credit counseling DMP has solid potential to help you with your debt, or end the call knowing that the option cannot work for you – allowing you to cross it off the short list of debt solutions.
+You can save yourself (and a credit counselor) time by using the example I gave in the first article on credit counseling to determine if your budget and bills are just too far gone.